 There are many templates for writing SOPs out there.
 We have done the work for you.
 We tested many to come up with an efficient & easy form.

-Start participating in the power of using SOPs and use our free template to create them.
+Harness the power of SOPs and use this free template to create them.

-Why put an SOP in your life - or business?
+Why Have an SOP in Your Life or Business?

-For an organisation where employees perform multiple procedures on repetition, a quality check and assurance becomes imperative.
-It is crucial, for example, for a Café where there are baristas, kitchen assistants, servers, and managers each performing completely different sets of tasks.
+For an organization where employees perform multiple procedures on repetition, a quality check and assurance become imperative.
+It is crucial, for example, for a café where there are baristas, kitchen assistants, servers, and managers each performing completely different sets of tasks.

 In this case, SOPs typically take over this task.
-The standardised documentation acts as the official word.
-Then, employees can consult an up-to-date standardised procedure manual to educate themselves about the changes in your business.
+Standardized documentation acts as the official word.
+Then, employees can consult an up-to-date standardized procedure manual to educate themselves about the changes in your business.

-They assist employees in following the methods for all of the organisation’s most essential tasks accurately from using machinery to filing and documenting reports.
+They assist employees in following the methods for all of the organization’s most essential tasks accurately from using machinery to filing and documenting reports.

-Additionally, if SOPs are available, anyone can execute rare procedures — not frequent procedures in an organisation, or maybe only for a few employees have to do them — without a glitch.
+Additionally, if SOPs are available, anyone can execute rare procedures — not frequent procedures in an organization, or maybe only for a few employees have to do them — without a glitch.